 Completely electronic medical records help assure accuracy and an instantaneous, smooth flow of information so staff throughout the hospital are current on a patient’s status.
-Silver Hill is one of the few psychiatric hospitals in the nation so equipped.

 Separate accommodations, with higher staff-to-patient ratios, are provided for Acute Care Inpatients for increased privacy, supervision and assistance.

 “Continuity of Care” – Because Silver Hill is a complete psychiatric hospital, we are equipped to provide the appropriate level of care required for a patient at any given time.
 This means a patient can move seamlessly between Inpatient, Transitional Living and Intensive Outpatient treatment as the need may arise.
 The patient is also thereby better served with the increased patient familiarity, communication and safety that results from remaining with one staff at one location.